Jozwiaczek/guitar-book/gatsby-theme-guitar-book/README.md

 ## Template

 If you want to start with your own guitar check `template` directory with [tutorial how to start](apps/template/README.md).

+> **Important note:** Guitar book always must have at least one .md **and** mdx file to build successfully.

+> **Important note:** To build successfully project with gatsby-theme-guitar-book plugin you must init git in project and publish it with some provider (it can be private repo and no matter which provider).